Ojooh/365days-of-watching-and-praying/log.md

 ### Day 14: January 14, 2018
 ##### Focus: Decision-making

-**Today's Progress**: Today I explored the book of Genesis 29 and 30.
+**Today's Progress**: Today I explored the book of Genesis 29 through 31.

-**Thoughts:** Jacob unlike his father Isaac did not know how to stand in the place of prayer for his wife Rachel.
+**Thoughts:** Contrary situations are tell-tale signs that we are not yet at our place of rest.

 **Lesson:**
-* We must never depend on another for matters that concern us - Gen. 30:1-2
 * It is creativity that brings about prosperity - Gen. 30:37-43
+* The creativity that Jacob encountered was a direct response to the vow he had earlier made while leaving his father's place for Laban's house - Gen. 31:10-13